Justice will not be served until those who are

 The Lone Ranger’s wife had called the police, so they were already in the neighborhood when

-Mrs. Graves ran out her front door.
+Mrs. Graves ran out of her house.
 The Lone Ranger, having chased Ketchem, was already on

-the scene.
-The police, using a loudspeaker, ordered Ketchem to leave the Graves’
+The police, using a loudspeaker, ordered Ketchem to leave the

 Then came a report that Ketchem fired a shot from a gun and broke a window in the home.
 The